mikecali/vagrant-session-2/README.md

-# BAU Ansible training: Session 1
+# Ansible Environment: Session 1

 Multi-Machine Vagrant Environments:
 This Vagrantfile will create 3 Centos VM's to simulate Ansible control machine and 2 target hosts.